jwin200/Python-Image-Generator/README.md

 ### Usage

-The user must first install all necessary Python dependencies.
+After downloading this package, the user must first install all necessary Python dependencies.
 Remember to use a Python virtual environment!
-Package installation can be done with the following command:
+Final installation can be done with the following command:

 `pip3 install -r requirements.txt`